 • Live Oak Business Savings

-4. Transaction Limits
+4. Reasonable Transaction Limits

-Some banks may impose transaction limits that could hold your company back or make it more expensive to conduct business in a way that's most convenient for you.
+Some banks impose transaction limits that could hold your company back or make it more expensive to conduct business in a way that's most convenient for you.
 A bank might place limits on:

 • Checks

-• Mobile Deposits
+• Mobile deposits

-• Bill Payments
+• Bill payments

-• Electronic Transfers
+• Electronic transfers

 Take mobile deposits, for example.
 Depending on the bank, your company might face limits on the number of mobile deposits it can make per month.
-After reaching the monthly threshold of mobile deposits, your company might not be able to make additional deposits or it might have to pay additional fees to do so.
+After reaching that limit, you might not be able to make more deposits that month or would have to pay a fee to do so.
+Plus, a bank may impose a cap on the maximum dollar amount of daily mobile deposits it will accept (for example, a maximum of $5,000 in mobile deposit funds per day).

 5. Bonus and Promotional Offers

-New bank account bonuses and promotions can be a great way to earn a little extra money for opening an account that your business needed anyway.
+New bank account bonuses and promotions can be a great way to earn a little extra money for opening an account your business needed anyway.
 A new account bonus shouldn't be the only reason you choose a primary business bank account.
-But if a bank offers financial services that seem like a good fit for your business, earning some extra cash could be a nice added benefit.
+But if a bank offers services that seem like a good fit for your business, earning some extra cash could be a nice added benefit.

 Standout Business Account Bonus

-Chase Business Complete Checking℠
+Chase Business Complete Checking®

 Open Account